asyncapi/training/VIDEO_3_SCRIPT.md

 They formulated an "API theory," so to speak, with as many interactive API types as RESTful web services, GraphQL, and message-based architectures.
 AsyncAPI wanted to serve as a common unifying language for the various formats, protocols, and specifications.
 All of the above resulted in creating standardized communication in message-based systems.

  ## What AsyncAPI brings

-It's an extensible, protocol-agnostic communication protocol specification that helps us in any message-based case, primarily hosted in the Internet of Things (IoT), among other use cases.
-AsyncAPI's main contribution to the world of APIs is the standardization of communication between APIs, making messages (events) more machine-readable.
-This allows developers who wish to implement it to be minimized and simplified.
+ AsyncAPI is an extensible and agnostic communication protocol specification that helps in message-based cases.
+AsyncAPI's main contribution to the world of APIs is the standardization of communication between APIs by making messages (events) more machine-readable.
+This approach allows developers to implement it in a simplified manner.

-Having defined, documented, and accepted the communication between APIs provides us with much higher and more efficient information control.
-It is a multichannel tool, so it currently supports existing protocols.
+Having defined, documented, and accepted the communication between APIs provides increased and efficient information control.
+It is a multichannel tool that currently supports existing protocols.

-Therefore, the conglomerate of AsyncAPI tools allows accelerating the development of applications.
-Its mechanism for automating complex and essential tasks facilitates code generation, documentation generation, validators, etc. It could be said that this is a specification that facilitates, simplifies, and accelerates the work of developers working with APIs.
+We also have an extensive amount of AsyncAPI tools that accelerate application development.
+The tools' mechanisms for automating complex and essential tasks facilitate code generation, documentation generation, validators, etc. We could even say that this is a specification that facilitates, simplifies, and accelerates the work of developers working with APIs.

 ## How it Works / Working case study
 Case use